ZZZZZZZZJ/LDB/README.md

 ```
 2. Train DnCNN Network to Obtain Scene-Specific Clutter Prediction Networks;

     (1) Modify the path in line 103 of the DnCNN-PyTorch-two-branch/train.py

     (2) Modify the path in lines 66-68 of the DnCNN-PyTorch-two-branch/dataset.py
 ```
 DnCNN-PyTorch-two-branch/train.py
 ```
 3. Generate Clutter Images of Testing Images based on the Training Network;

+   Modify the path in line 103 of the DnCNN-PyTorch-two-branch/test.py
 ```
 DnCNN-PyTorch-two-branch/test.py
 ```